 – Evoking, not advising : Certainly rescuing the client by problem solving and advising is not good coaching.
 And yet, I have found myself hold that ‘should’ lightly and consciously, lest it become a rigid concept.
 When a coach is in seamless flow with the client, inside that oneness and being space, what seems like an insight may come from the coach’s speaking.
 The idea is not to be present and sense is there an ‘invitation’ to reveal.
 Is what is coming not from a need to rescue and fix but a genuine voice of loving truth.

-I have found there are four fundamental skills (which are also attitudes and states of being ultimately) that a coach needs to master:
+I have found there are five fundamental skills (which are also attitudes and states of being ultimately) that a coach needs to master: